MarteXcoin-documentation/Documentation/merchants/administrative.rst

 Administrative Processes
 ========================

-It's easy to get started integrating Dash, but you will need to make some decisions about whether you plan to convert your income earned in Dash into your local fiat currency, or if you prefer to hold some or all of it in Dash.
+It's easy to get started integrating MarteX, but you will need to make some decisions about whether you plan to convert your income earned in MarteX into your local fiat currency, or if you prefer to hold some or all of it in MarteX.
 Most payment processors offer a range of fiat conversion options, although various fees and limits may be applicable.